About Your Central Venous Catheter (CVC) for Pediatric Patients

 Use a 4% chlorhexidine gluconate (CHG) solution antiseptic skin cleanser such as Hibiclens®

-While your CVC is in place, it’s very important to keep your skin clean to lower your risk of infection.
+While your CVC is in place, it’s very important to keep your skin clean.
+This helps lower your risk of infection.
 Wash with 4% CHG solution every day while you have a CVC.

-CHG is a strong antiseptic (liquid used to kill germs and bacteria) that kills germs for up to 24 hours after you use it.
+CHG is a strong antiseptic that kills germs for up to 24 hours after you use it.
+Antiseptic is liquid used to kill germs and bacteria.
 Showering with a 4% CHG solution antiseptic skin cleanser will help lower your risk of infection while you have a CVC.

 You can buy a 4% CHG solution antiseptic skin cleanser without a prescription from any local pharmacy or online.
 You’ll also get a small bottle when you’re discharged from the hospital.